 Malaysia is a major SMS market which is continuing to grow in size.
 Along with this growth however, many problems are arising.
 Carriers in Malaysia are implementing more and more spam filters to prevent A2P traffic reaching their network via international SS7 routes.

 Spam filters can sometimes return in fake delivery receipts and don’t discriminate between spam and legitimate traffic.
-Therefore, you THINK that the route is working fine when it is not, in reality a large amount of messages on cheap signaling routes are being blocked.
-Therefore Nexmo is pleased to announce that we are now using a direct connection to all networks in Malaysia.
+Therefore, you may think the route is working fine when it is not, in reality a large amount of messages on low cost signalling routes are being blocked.
+Nexmo is pleased to announce that we are now using a direct connection to all networks in Malaysia.

 Sender IDs are all overwritten with a random Malaysian number or occasionally a shortcode

-- Please note that "RM 0.00 " (with a space after the last 0) may be added to message bodies.
+Please note that "RM 0.00 " (with a space after the last 0) may be added to message bodies.
 This is done to inform end users that they were not charged to receive this message.
 If you have not added this to your message body, the operator will automatically add it and may compromise the maximum length of your SMS.

 Malaysia virtual numbers

 Our SMS+Voice Virtual Numbers in Malaysia are not to be used for transactional or marketing purposes.
 Doing this could end up with the number getting blocked by the local operators.

 Please note that the Malaysia virtual number route supports concatenated messages only when sending in Unicode.
 However, this is not guaranteed to work all networks.